 Foam Roll: Foam rolling can help break up tight fascia, increase blood flow, and reduce pain.
 Use a foam roller on areas where you feel tightness or discomfort.

-Stretching: Incorporate gentle stretching into your routine to help loosen up the fascia.
+Yoga / Stretching Incorporate gentle stretching and breathwork into your routine to help loosen up the fascia.
 Focus on stretches that target the areas where you feel tightness or discomfort.

 Breathwork: Deep breathing can help reduce tension in the body and promote relaxation.
 Take deep, slow breaths as you focus on the areas of tightness.